Skip to main content

 Captain Blood Game Cover

-Captain Blood is a single player action adventure game.
+Captain Blood is a single player hack and slash game with a violence theme.
 It was developed by General Arcade and was released on May 6, 2025.
 It received mostly positive reviews from players.

 Steel and swagger.
 Gold and Glory.
 Captain Blood is a pirate-themed action game set on the Spanish Main in the 17th century, where you step into the boots of a fearsome pirate on a quest for gold and glory.
 Expect wild adventures with cannon firing, pistol shooting, swashbuckling sword fights, and plenty of pirate shenanigans.
 This action-packed hack'n'slash features fierce hand-to-hand combat,…